 Beware of Antique Pianos

 Antique pianos quite often have attractive and ornate cabinets.
-It's okay to buy an antique piano if you want an antique but not if you want a good instrument to play.
+It's okay to buy an antique piano if you want an antique but is not the best choice if you want a good instrument to play.
 There seems to be a resurgence of interest in period pianos in some circles but that usually should be left to those with knowledge in this area.
-If you are looking for a good musical instrument for yourself to play or your kids to learn on, then an antique is not what you want.
+If you are looking for a good musical instrument for yourself to play or your kids to learn on, then an antique is probably not what you want.

 Three types of antique pianos to avoid

-Without belaboring the point any more, you should be aware of what to avoid.
 There are at least three types of antique pianos I have worked on that I would not recommend.
 They are: square grands, grands with a Viennese action, and uprights with "birdcage" actions.

 Square grand pianos are actually rectangular in shape.
 They are about 7 feet long from left to right and about 4 feet deep from front to back.
 There are some smaller ones that are about 5 feet long and 3 feet deep.
 Most square grands i've seen are made rosewood and have beautiful carved legs, lyre and music rack but the action is very primitive.
 They have an unusual damper system that doesn't work very well and when tuned they usually don't sound that good.
 They are hard to tune partly because the damper system is in the way but also because the tuning pins are located to the back of the piano instead of the front.
 The tuner has to lean over the whole time to reach the tuning pins.
 It is very hard on the back.